Azure/az-cgpu-onboarding/Customer-Onboarding-Doc-(Provisioning-from-Windows-host-SecureBootDisabled).md

 ```
  3. Check your VM connection using your private key
 ```
-# Use your private key file path generated in above and replace the [adminusername] and ip address below to connect to VM
+# Use your private key file path generated in above and replace the [adminusername] and IP address below to connect to VM
-# The IP address could be found in VM Azure Portal.
+# The IP address can be found in the Azure Portal.
 ssh -i <private key path> -v [adminusername]@IP
 ```
 ---------------